Beach and Creek Mouth Monitoring

 As a reminder, we advise against swimming in ocean waters during and 3 days after a storm.
 When swimming in ocean waters, always stay at least 300 feet from a flowing storm drain or creek mouth.

-IMPORTANT NOTICE: The following locations have elevated levels of indicator bacteria and are posted with warning signs.
-The following list was last updated Thursday, November 15th, 2018 based on samples collected Tuesday, November 13th, 2018.
+The following locations have elevated levels of indicator bacteria and are posted with warning signs.
+The following list was last updated Wednesday, December 12th, 2018 based on samples collected Monday, December 10th, 2018.

 - Rockaway Beach

 - Linda Mar #5 (Linda Mar Blvd.)

 - Pillar Point #9 (Outer Harbor)

 - Francis Beach

 Creeks (Where they meet or cross the beach)